Tanasiv/DBeaver/README.md

 # DBeaver
-Homework from GoIt courses in DBeaver
+Homework and project from GoIt courses in DBeaver